Birthday giftfic for NHOrus, not all that belated compared to some other giftfics I owe. I hope you enjoy it!

 Zero looked down into the box.
 He didn't have to express his irritation.
 It was understood.

-At least his blond hair was a similar mutation caused by two copies of a damaged gene, or would be if he was human, and apparently people who had one set of broken genes were more likely to have the other get broken too than average humans.
+At least his blond hair was a similar mutation caused by two copies of a damaged gene, and apparently people who had one set of broken genes were more likely to have the other than average humans.
 Why humans thought that malfunctioning systems were aesthetically pleasing would have been nonsensical if Zero hadn't known that X was an android, more similar to humans than most reploids, and X got bored when everything was the same color all the time, which was why he didn't ever wear a single piece of blue civilian clothing unless he had to for the sake of being recognized as Commander X.

 So maybe that desire for some variety in their lives was why humans would go so far as to hit up sperm banks so their children would have malfunctional hair and optic colors.
 He'd asked X if there was a similarly prized broken skin pigment gene, but apparently that one had too many negative health effects since that pigment was an important component of their built-in radiation shielding.
 Zero was sure that otherwise, humans would be all for white skin with blue and red stripes.